DamLabResources/outerspace/docs/snakemake.md

 ### SLURM Errors

-**Error: `'NoneType' object has no attribute 'logdir'`**
+**Error: `'NoneType' object has no attribute 'logdir'` or `'ExecutorArgs' object has no attribute 'slurm_logdir'`**

-This error typically occurs when:
-1. The SLURM executor plugin is not properly installed
-2. The working directory doesn't exist or lacks write permissions
-3. The `.snakemake` directory cannot be created
+These errors occur when executor-specific settings cannot be properly initialized.
+This has been fixed in the latest version.

 **Solution:**
 ```bash